Wedding of Prince William and Catherine Middleton: Wedding service

-The order of service chosen by the bridal couple was the Series One form, which is virtually identical with that of the 1928 Prayer Book.
+The order of service chosen by the bridal couple was the Series One form, which is virtually identical to that of the 1928 Prayer Book.
 The Dean of Westminster, John Hall, officiated for most of the service, with Rowan Williams, the Archbishop of Canterbury, as celebrant of the marriage and Richard Chartres, the Bishop of London, preaching the sermon.
 It has long been traditional for the Archbishop of Canterbury, the Church of England's most senior bishop, to officiate at the weddings of England's monarchs and future monarchs.
 Chartres is a close friend of the then-Prince of Wales and confirmed both Prince William and Catherine Middleton.

 The service commenced with the procession of the Queen, Prince Philip and the clergy.
 Shortly after, Middleton arrived with the party of maid of honour and junior attendants.
 As the choir sang "I was glad", an anthem by Sir Hubert Parry composed in 1902 for the coronation of King Edward VII, Catherine made her three-and-a-half-minute procession through the nave and choir on her father's arm, to meet Prince William.
 The service proceeded with the formal service and congregational singing of three well-known hymns, fanfares, anthems, organ and orchestral music.

 In the marriage vows, the couple promised to "love, comfort, honour and keep" each other.
 This was sealed by the exchange of a single ring.

 The lesson, read by Catherine's brother James Middleton, was from the Epistle to the Romans (Chapter 12, verses 1–2 and 9–18) and is an exhortation to live a righteous and peaceful life.

 The sermon, preached by Richard Chartres, Bishop of London, commenced with a quotation from Catherine of Siena, whose feast day it was.
 He urged the couple to live selflessly, each remembering the needs of each other and seeking to transform each other by love rather than seeking to reform.
 He ended the sermon with a prayer composed by the couple themselves: